 Ballet Tech, NYC Public School for Dance

 Ballet Tech is a tiny school created in 1978 to train dancers, many of whom have gone on to perform professionally with Alvin Ailey, American Ballet Theatre and Dance Theatre of Harlem.
-Though the school draws students from all five boroughs it strives to create a sense of community among students and parents, one centered around ballet.
-The school offers both academic classes and ballet for children in grades 4 through 8.
+The school offers academic classes and ballet for children in grades 4 through 8.

-Many students travel a long distance to get to schoolone student who lives in Far Rockaway said he gets up at 4 am.
-Parents and the Ballet Tech Foundation, which supports the ballet curriculum, arranged for van transportation to and from school for those who need it.
+Most kids have not had formal dance training, stressed ONeill, a former math teacher at the school.
+Forty children are picked to join the two 4th grade classes at Ballet Tech.
+Many students travel a good distance to get to schoolfrom Far Rockaway, Queens and two vans-full from the Bronx.
+Parents and the Ballet Tech Foundation, which supports the ballet curriculum, arranges for van transportation to and from school for those who need it.

 Students begin their dance curriculum with two classes per week in 4th grade, progressively adding ballet, technique and pointe classes until they take classes five days a week.
 Twenty students mostly from the current 5th grade class are selected to continue in the 6th grade.
 Those who dont make the cut have access to District 2s excellent middle schools, the principal said.